Romulo-Moraes/Assembly-Toolkit/README.md

 Assembly Toolkit Framework is a compiled of knowledgments and ideas about the Assembly language, useful to learn and always come here to remember how a basic assembly feature works.
 This repository give the focus to the **Nasm** assembler, therefore, things from this repository may not work with another assembler.

 ## Repository sections
-This repository has sections that divide the topics about the Assembly language, each one has a number and its name on the source tree, the sections talk about opcodes, registers, memory segmentations, system calls, jumps, arithmetic operations, the stack segment, functions, arrays, macros and some solutions that may be useful when working or even learning Assembly.
+This repository has sections that divide the topics about the Assembly language, each one has a number and its name on the source tree, the sections talk about opcodes, registers, memory segmentations, system calls, jumps, arithmetic operations, the stack segment, functions, arrays, macros, solutions, Useful opcodes, Assembly-C interoperability, PIC and Callbacks.
 A bookmark on the section that you have more difficult may be useful.

 ## Opcode section
 The opcode section is a place that we talk about the smallest part of a computer program, such part that together with its siblings can make the magic happens inside the CPU of any machine.
 Give a look at it, and if this section made you more curious about how machine works, i encourage you to do a deep search about this subject on the internet.